brendanmckenzie/kasbah/README.md

  * Modeling data in the user interface is counter-intuitive
  * Storing data in an indexed data store _and_ a database is unnecessarily complex
  * Simplify
+ * Running the content management system in the same application as the content delivery introduces unnecessary risk and load to the distribution servers.

 # Authors